-MARY FE EBELING is associate professor of sociology, and affiliate faculty with the Center for Science, Technology and Society and the Culture, Communication and Media program in the Graduate School at Drexel University.
+MARY FE EBELING is professor of sociology, and affiliate faculty with the Center for Science, Technology and Society and the Culture, Communication and Media program in the Graduate School at Drexel University.

 I am an ethnographic sociologist who researches the intersections of marketing, health, biomedical science and digital life.
 My latest book Afterlives of Data: Life and Debt under Capitalist Surveillance (2022, University of California Press) will be available in June 2022 and examines how we are subjects of both data and debt.
 Healthcare and Big Data: Digital Specters and Phantom Objects (2016, Palgrave Macmillan) is focused on data brokers, data mining, marketing surveillance, private health data, and algorithmic identities.
 Over the last several years, I have become particularly passionate about “digital ontologies” and how our bodies, and the data they produce, are transformed into digital objects that live “lives of their own” in the databased society.

 My work has received support from the National Science Foundation, the Economic and Social Research Council (UK) and the European Union (5th Framework Programme).